TN 24 (10-04)

 States which make supplementary payments (mandatory or optional, Federal or State administration) have the option of making supplementary payments to individuals eligible under section 1619(a).

 An individual receiving SSI based on disability or blindness may qualify for continued SSI recipient status and Medicaid under 1619(b) when their earnings (alone or in combination with other income) make them ineligible for either regular 1611 or 1619(a) cash payments.
-By retaining SSI recipient status, an individual retains his/her rights to Medicaid eligibility (in States that follow the SSI criteria) and payment reinstatement.
-(See SI 02302.010D. for additional information pertinent to 209(b) States.)
+By retaining SSI recipient status, an individual retains his or her rights to Medicaid eligibility (in States that follow the SSI criteria) and payment reinstatement.
+(See SI 02302.010D for additional information pertinent to 209(b) States.)

 Medicaid While Working (1619(b) eligibility) only applies to the working individual.
 To qualify for Medicaid While Working, an individual must: